How to hide the "Security" or "Shutdown application" menu item?

 Listen port - Single port , enter 5400

-Destination IP - enter IP of computer with running Windows Communicator Server
+Destination IP - enter IP of computer with running Windows Communicator

 Destination port - 5400